GYG-be/gyg-be.github.io/_posts/2024-11-01-experimentation-with-conda-venv-pip.md

 ---

+Given everything that AI can do now, should a person learn to code?

+*Yes, to be conversant in programming languages ... but not necessarily to become someone who JUST writes code.*

+It's more important than ever to be able to shift gears ... to skate backwards ... to be ***quasi-dangerous as a coder*** with the help of an AI coding tool like CoPilot, for *"writing"* and especially for UNDERSTANDING different kinds of code.

 # Python Virtual Environments / PIP / Conda Best Practices Checklist

 *TL;DR version* ... the best practice is to experiment with virtual environments and start developing your own best practices checklist.